vladimid/infra-as-code/session_3/README.md

 ## Session 3 Terraform State

-These lab exercises are to be completed in order, you will need to have completed the lab exercise for session 2 before proceeding.
+These lab exercises are to be completed in *order*, you will need to have completed the lab exercise for session 2 before proceeding.

 ### Overview

-You will learn how to set up remote state management for your Terraform code base as well as learn about importing, moving and removing resources from your Terraform state.
-You will also learn about how AWS Service Control Policies can help with cloud cost management.
+###### You will learn how to set up remote state management for your Terraform code base as well as learn about importing, moving and removing resources from your Terraform state.
+###### You will also learn about how AWS Service Control Policies can help with cloud cost management.

 ### Session 3 Goals